antistereov/singularity-core/docs/docs/guides/auth/securing-endpoints.md

 If you call `/api/cool-stuff` now, you get:
 * `200` whether you provide a token or not.

-## Authorization By Path
+## Authorization Through Configuration

-If you decide to secure endpoints by path, you can define them using the following properties.
+If you decide to secure endpoints through configuration, you can define them using the following properties.

 ### Properties